Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Abstract

 \section{Abstract}

-Dynamical Mean Field Theory (DMFT) is one of the powerful computatioinal approaches to study electron correlation effects in solid-state materials and molecules.
-Its practical applicability is, however, limited by the exponential growth of the many-particle Hilbert space with the number of considered electronic orbitals.
-Here, the possibility of a one-to-one mapping between electronic orbitals and the state of a qubit register suggests a significant computational advantage for the use of a Quantum Computer (QC) for solving DMFT models.
+Dynamical Mean Field Theory (DMFT) is one of the powerful computational approaches to study electron correlation effects in solid-state materials and molecules.
+Its practical applicability is, however, limited by the quantity of numerical resources required for the solution of the underlying auxiliary Anderson impurity model.
+Here, the one-to-one mapping between electronic orbitals and the state of a qubit register suggests a significant computational advantage for the use of a Quantum Computer (QC) for solving this task.
 In this work we present a QC approach to solve a two-site DMFT model based on the Variational Quantum Eigensolver (VQE) algorithm.
-We discuss the challenges arising from stochastic errors and suggest a means to overcome unphysical features in the self-energy.
-We thereby demonstrate the feasibility to obtain self-consistent results of the two-site DMFT model based on VQE simulations with a finite number of shots.
-We systematically compare results obtained on simulators with calculations on the IBMQ Ehningen QC hardware.
+We analyse the propagation of stachastic and device errors through the algorithm and their effects on the calculated self-energy.
+Therefore, we systematically compare results obtained on simulators with calculations on the IBMQ Ehningen QC hardware.
+We suggest a means to overcome unphysical features in the self-energy which already result from purely stochastic noise.
+Based heron, we demonstrate the feasibility to obtain self-consistent results of the two-site DMFT model based on VQE simulations with a finite number of shots.